Chapter 9

 AR Models: Types & Prices

 Not all AR models are created equal — and they don’t need to be.
-The level of detail depends on what you’re showing.
+The level of detail depends on what's being shown.
 Models generally fall into four categories to help plan production time and effort:

 1. Simple models — Clean and minimal, with basic geometry.
 Perfect for items like a simple chair or a plain table.